15 EPIC SUNRISE VIEWPOINTS in Madeira you must visit!

 Pico Ruivo do Paul viewpoint

 Another great viewpoint on the Paul da Serra plateau is Pico Ruivo do Paul.
-Located on 1639 meters height, you will have an incredible view on the São Vicente valley and the highest peaks of Madeira island.
-This viewpoint in Madeira is also one of the lesser known, so it’s perfect for people that want a quiet morning away from the crowds.
+Located at 1639 meters in height, you will have an incredible view on the São Vicente Valley and the highest peaks of Madeira island.
+This viewpoint in Madeira is also one of the lesser known, so it’s perfect for people who want a quiet morning away from the crowds.

 How to get to Pico Ruivo do Paul viewpoint